OWASP/owasp.github.io/_drafts/2020-11-xx-complimentary.md

 The Honorary membership system, set down in our bylaws for many years, wasn't functional for a long time and prevented worthy members from receiving well-deserved Honorary Membership.
 Honorary Membership was all but Complimentary Membership for those who asked a lot, which diminishes the recognition and efforts of those who are genuinely deserving of Honorary Membership.
 The existing honorary system is unfair, unsustainable, and doesn't help our mission.

 Honorary Membership will become an actual award - awarded by the Board only a few times a year.
 Honorary Membership will grant Lifetime membership for extraordinary service to OWASP and our mission over a long time.
+Prior Honorary Membership applications will not be processed.
+If you have applied for Honorary Membership but not received it, please see if you qualify for complimentary membership.

 ## Complimentary Membership reform